-- Strike, injure, threaten, harass, or intimidate a staff member, a Board member, sports official or coach, or any other person.
+- 1. Strike, injure, threaten, harass, or intimidate a staff member, a Board member, sports official or coach, or any other person.
 4 - 2.
-Behave in an unsportsmanlike manner, or use vulgar or obscene language. - Unless specifically permitted by State law, possess a weapon, any object that can reasonably be considered a weapon or looks like a weapon, or any dangerous device. - 4.
+Behave in an unsportsmanlike manner, or use vulgar or obscene language. - 3.
+Unless specifically permitted by State law, possess a weapon, any object that can reasonably be considered a weapon or looks like a weapon, or any dangerous device.
+5 - 4.
 Damage or threaten to damage another's property.
 6 - 5.
 Damage or deface school property.
 7 - 6.
-Violate any Illinois law,-8 or town or county ordinance. - 7.
+Violate any Illinois law, 8 or town or county ordinance. - 7.
 Smoke or otherwise use tobacco products.
-9 - Distribute, consume, use, possess, or be under the influence of an alcoholic beverage or illegal drug; be present when the person's alcohol or illegal drug consumption is detectible, regardless of when and/or where the use occurred.
+9 - 8.
+Consume, possess, distribute, or be under the influence of an alcoholic beverage or illegal drug.
 10 - 9.
 Use or possess medical cannabis.
-11
+11 - 10.
+Impede, delay, disrupt, or otherwise interfere with any school activity or function (including using cellular phones in a disruptive manner).
+12